 This combined approach develops your entire being, not just your physical side.
 Aikido is effective for self defense, but more importantly we learn how to deal with the stresses and pressures of daily life.
 Being relaxed and calm minimizes the tension, conflicts and anger that occur every day of our lives.

 Aikido does not have contests and does not require just physical strength.
 Thus, it is suitable for men, women and children of all ages.
 Aikido practice provides healthy exercise by natural and relaxed body movements; creates self awareness of our own bodies as well as mental calmness and alertness to our surroundings; increases self confidence; and is an effective way to defend oneself

 Aikido is a non-competitive martial art from Japan that emphasizes mind/body integration.
 Learn more by clicking on the About Aikido button.
 Learn more about Shiohira Sensei by clicking on his button.

 Men and women of all ages can study Aikido, regardless of physical skill or previous experience in athletics or other martial arts.
 Training is always self-paced, and for the most part all ranks train together, with the more experienced Aikidoists helping the newer students.
 We also offer Children's classes.
 They can start as young as 7.

 Aikido is never competitive, so the training is purely for personal development.
 Aikido is vigorous, weight-bearing exercise that improves your strength, coordination, balance and your overall health.
 The training also helps you develop alertness and a calm mind.
 Most people find that regular training reduces stress levels significantly.
+Training in taking safe falls, rolling and reducing impact has prevented severe injury in accidents of everyday life for many students.
 The most important reason to study Aikido, however, is to enjoy it!